clach04/puren_tonbo/README.md

 Thanks and kudos to:

+  * Tomohisa Hirami - the original creator of Tombo
   * [maxpat78](https://github.com/maxpat78) for the Python 2 (and 3) fall back code for AES zip support, [relicensed with permission](https://github.com/maxpat78/CryptoPad/issues/2) from https://github.com/maxpat78/CryptoPad
   * Noah Spurrier who's Public Domain OpenSSL vim plugin is the inspiration for the PT vim support (using functions) https://www.vim.org/scripts/script.php?script_id=2012